BurnLounge: FTC pyramid scheme lawsuit

 Federal Trade Commission (FTC) filed a lawsuit on June 5, 2007, against specific BurnLounge participants for involvement in a pyramid scheme.
 The FTC claimed that BurnLounge is a pyramid scheme because the company pays more money for recruiting new store owners than for selling music.
 The lawsuit claimed that BurnLounge made very little money from the sale of music, and made the vast majority of its money from independent associates (named "moguls") paying between $29.95 and $429.95 a year plus fees, for the right to sell music.
 The lawsuit also stated that associates were paid a cash reward for recruiting others into the program.

 One person named in the lawsuit, Rob DeBoer, says that he recruited about 45 other people to open their own BurnLounge sites.
 Those recruited would then pay a commission on their sales to DeBoer.
 DeBoer stated that he made almost US$300,000 from BurnLounge.
 The lawsuit is the result of a year-long investigation into BurnLounge by the state of South Carolina.
 Others named in the lawsuit include former BurnLounge CEO Alex Arnold, and two Texas men who promoted BurnLounge similarly to DeBoer.
 The case went before a federal judge in December 2008, and while many of the accusations against the company were dropped by the FTC, on February 29, 2012, an order was issued barring the defendants from operating a pyramid scheme and ordering them to pay some $17 million in damages.

 Court ruling

 In June 2014, the U.S. Court of Appeals unanimously upheld the ruling, declaring BurnLounge to be an illegal pyramid scheme.
 BurnLounge was considering appeal to the Supreme Court.
 Multi-level marketing analysts describe the ruling as being likely significant to an FTC investigation of Herbalife.
 Herbalife praised the ruling, saying that it clarified that its own business model does not fall under the appellate court's definition of pyramid scheme.

 Redress

 In June 2015, the FTC began mailing checks to consumers who had lost money in the pyramid scheme.
 The FTC was mailing 52,099 checks totaling almost $1.9 million.
 The company is dormant pending additional appeals.
 As of April 2019, the company's website hosted a teaser promoting BurnLounge 3.0 with the statement, "Get ready", which remained unchanged for over ten years.
-The site no longer works due to Adobe Flash Player no longer being supported.